-Optimising commercial property through proactive asset management: Part 1
+Optimising commercial property through proactive asset management

 Many commercial property investors will often fail to optimise their portfolios by overlooking some very basic asset management fundamentals.
 So what are some of the key areas that can help boost returns from commercial property and why are these often missed by do-it-yourself investors?